Kenya

 Certification of Dracunculiasis Elimination: 2018

-Since 1986, The Carter Center has led the international campaign to eradicate Guinea worm disease, an ancient waterborne parasitic infection.
-In 1993, the Center began supporting Kenya’s Ministry of Health to find and contain all the country’s cases of Guinea worm disease and prevent new ones.
+Since 1986, The Carter Center has led the international campaign to eradicate Guinea worm disease.
+In 1993, we began supporting Kenya’s Ministry of Health to find and contain all the country’s cases of Guinea worm disease, whilepreventing new cases.

 Our Work and Methods

-• From 1993 to 1994, the project conducted village-by-village searches for cases of Guinea worm disease in districts adjacent to its borders with Uganda and Sudan, areas thought to be at greatest risk for having endemic disease.
-A total of 53 cases of Guinea worm disease, most of them imported from Sudan, were found in the Turkana and West Pokot districts of Kenya.
+The project conducted village-by-village searches for cases of Guinea worm disease in areas thought to be at greatest risk.
+A total of 53 cases of Guinea worm disease, most of them imported from Sudan, were found.

 Impacts

-• In 1995, Kenya reported only 23 cases of Guinea worm disease, all imported from Sudan, then the most endemic Guinea worm country in the world.
-With the West Pokot district reporting no indigenous cases in 1994, Kenya became one of the first countries in the world to stop transmission of Guinea worm disease since the campaign began in 1986.
+• In 1994, Kenya became one of the first countries in the world to stop transmission of Guinea worm disease since the campaign began in 1986.

 • In 2000, Kenya was honored at a special ceremony at The Carter Center in Atlanta for having stopped Guinea worm disease transmission.
-After submitting the necessary documentation and hosting an inspection visit, Kenya in 2018 finally received WHO certification that it had eliminated Guinea worm.
+After submitting the necessary documentation and hosting an inspection visit, Kenya received WHO certification that it had eliminated Guinea worm in 2018.

 Related Content